Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Explore health content from A to Z.

 When you think of a wheezing, can’t-catch-your-breath asthma attack like you see in the movies, the disease seems clear cut, but many people with mild to moderate asthma may go undiagnosed for years.

-“Asthma can vary in severity from a nagging cough to life-threatening shortness of breath,” says David Myers, MD, a pulmonologist on the medical staff at Baylor Regional Medical Center at Plano.
+“Asthma can vary in severity from a nagging cough to life-threatening shortness of breath,” says David Myers, MD, a pulmonologist on the medical staff at Baylor Scott & White Medical Center - Plano.
 “Sometimes kids get it but grow out of it, and adults can develop it as well.
 It’s one of those diseases that waxes and wanes.”